 Each supervisor crawler would manage the worker crawlers working on different levels of the same link and thus help speed up the data crawling process per link.
 Apart from the speed, a safe and reliable web crawling system is also desirable to prevent any loss of data retrieved by the supervisor crawlers.
 Therefore, it becomes mandatory to create a backup storage support system for all supervisor crawlers and not depend on a single point of data management and crawl the web efficiently in a reliable manner.

 Web crawling has multiple uses and various clients who are looking for relevant data.
 Let’s say a book retail client needs the titles, author names and prices of each book as and when it gets published.
 Since different genres and book categories get updated on different websites and by different publishers, all these websites might have a different frequency of updating their lists.
 Sending a crawler to these sites relentlessly for data scraping will prove to be a wastage of time and resources.
 Thus it is important to develop intelligent crawlers that can analyze the frequency with which the pages get updated on the targeted websites.

 Sending a badly timed or poorly structured data crawler to crawl the web could mean unleashing a DoS attack on the internet.
 To help prevent this, some web pages have crawling restrictions mentioned on their page, to help regulate their crawling process.
-So avoid sending over eager crawlers to a website to avoid over crowding its server resulting in a site crash.
-For more polite and ethical practices refer to: Data Crawling & Extraction Ethics
+So avoid sending over-eager crawlers to a website to avoid overcrowding its server resulting in a site crash.
+For more polite and ethical practices refer to the blog The Ethics of Data Scraping.

 Do consider these points while building the next crawling system for an improved performance and better results.
 Till then, Crawl Away!